grimmer0125/markdown-preview-kramdown/README.md

-# Markdown Preview Kramdown package
+# Atom package -  Markdown Preview Kramdown

 Since different Markdown implementation will differ a little, I make this package to let people check the articles on GitHub on Atom.